joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/25/briefing/minnesota-chickenpox.html

 **Here’s How Trump Is Building a National Citizenship Database to Check Voters**\
 `The Supreme Court allowed the Trump administration to deploy a system that merges personal data from across the government.
-Questions remain about its reliability and whether states will use it.`\
+Questions remain about its reliability.`\
 https://www.nytimes.com/2026/09/25/us/politics/what-to-know-citizenship-database.html

 **Catherine Ringer, French Pop Icon of Eclectic Style, Dies at 68**\